 HEALTH AND SAFETY

-EU / EEA citizens are entitled to emergency care under the EHIC in public hospitals or health centers.
+EU / EEA citizens are entitled to emergency care under the EHIC in Portugal's public hospitals or health centers.
 As in other countries, private travel insurance will insure against hefty health treatment bills.

 Citizens from the EU/EEA will require a valid passport upon entering Portugal.
 Unless traveling from states with visa exemption agreements with the EU, non-EU citizens will require a Visa upon entering Portugal.